Kirengeshoma palmata Koreana Group

 Rainy Side Notes

-There are two species in a genus that is a member of the Hydrangea family.
-Although K. coreana (also spelled K. koreana in the trade) is thought to be a form of K. palmata, it has not been conclusively determined if they are indeed two species.
-A native of Korea this larger Kirengeshoma is beautiful in the woodland garden in partial shade or full shade.
+There are only two species in this genus of the Hydrangea family.
+Although K. coreana (also spelled K. koreana in the trade) is thought to be a form of K. palmata, it still needs to be conclusively determined if it is indeed two species.

 Photographed in author's garden.